cockroachdb/docs/v2.1/admin-ui-access-and-navigate.md

 Databases | Information about the tables and grants in your [databases](admin-ui-databases-page.html).
 Statements | Information about the SQL [statements](admin-ui-statements-page.html) running in the cluster.
 Jobs | Information about all currently active schema changes and backup/restore [jobs](admin-ui-jobs-page.html).
+Advanced Debugging | Advanced monitoring and troubleshooting [reports](admin-ui-debug-pages.html).
+These pages are experimental.
+If you find an issue, let us know through [these channels](https://www.cockroachlabs.com/community/).

 ### Cluster Metrics

 The **Cluster Metrics** dashboards display the time series graphs that are useful to visualize and monitor data trends.
-To access the time series graphs, click **Metrics** on the left-hand navigation bar.
+To access the time series graphs, click **Metrics** on the left.

 You can hover over each graph to see actual point-in-time values.

 <img src="{{ 'images/v2.1/admin_ui_hovering.gif' | relative_url }}" alt="CockroachDB Admin UI" style="border:1px solid #eee;max-width:100%" />

 {{site.data.alerts.callout_info}}
-By default, CockroachDB stores timeseries metrics for the last 30 days, but you can reduce the interval for timeseries storage.
-Alternately, if you are exclusively using a third-party tool such as [Prometheus](monitor-cockroachdb-with-prometheus.html) for timeseries monitoring, you can disable timeseries storage entirely.
+By default, CockroachDB stores time series metrics for the last 30 days, but you can reduce the interval for timeseries storage.
+Alternatively, if you are exclusively using a third-party tool such as [Prometheus](monitor-cockroachdb-with-prometheus.html) for time series monitoring, you can disable time series storage entirely.
 For more details, see this [FAQ](operational-faqs.html#can-i-reduce-or-disable-the-storage-of-timeseries-data).
 {{site.data.alerts.end}}

 #### Change time range